 - Enclose a Christmas card with a personal note and your name and address (if you’re comfortable doing so).
 Some of those who receive these gifts like to acknowledge them.

-We sometimes receive parcels that are poorly wrapped or that contain used items that should not be used as a gift.
+We sometimes receive parcels that are poorly wrapped or that contain used items.
 Please, give of your best, not of what you no longer want or need.

 A Word About Women Seafarers

 There are very few women in the shipping industry.
 We rarely need to give women's parcels, and when we do, M2S has a small budget to make such parcels as needed.
 Therefore, we ask that you please do not send any parcels for women.

 Stay tuned for the 2019 Christmas Parcel drive drop-off locations.
 They will be announced in the autumn.
 We thank Westbrook Floral for partnering with us in 2018.